 Dysfunction Junction: Not even a minor character like Arihiko is exempt.
-The Tohno family mansion in particular is practically this trope as a literal geographic location.
+The Tohno family mansion is the dysfunction junction as a literal geographic location.

 Emotionless Girl: Hisui is rather perpetually blank faced and it isn't until late in one of the "far side" routes that Shiki realizes that Hisui has actually shown a wide variety of emotions such as embarrassment and anger, while her sister never seemed to deviate from that broad smile...

 Enemy Within: Shiki loses control of himself to his assassin's instincts more than once until he learns to keep it under control, though this isn't really a distinct personality.
 In Ciel's route, he becomes possessed by Roa, who most certainly is.

 Erotic Dream: In the game Arcueid sends her succubus dream familiar to cause this, as a 'reward' (who's in the dream is up to Shiki, though).
 The anime turns it into a brief nightmare instead.